Sew Steady FAQs

 Template Rules & Tips for Use

-- Always use a ruler base on your machine when using rulers and templates.
+- Always use an extension table on your machine when using rulers and templates.

-- Make sure that your ruler base is flat and even with the machine bed.
-If you have any irregularities or holes where the table meets the machine bed, you should apply low tack painters tape to smooth these out or use a Supreme Slider Mat.
+- Make sure that your table is flat and even with the machine bed.
+If you have any irregularities or holes where the table meets the machine bed, you should apply low tack painters tape to smooth these out or use a Glider (try our Grid Glider!).

-- Make sure that your quilt is tensioned correctly, it is better to have a slightly firm quilt than a loose quilt when using rulers.
+- Make sure that your quilt is tensioned correctly, it is better to have a slightly firm quilt than a loose quilt when using rulers and templates.

 - Remember that every stitch of quilting that we sew draws in our quilt, so it is always necessary when quilting to make slight adjustments as we go so that our pattern sews out correctly.

-- When using rulers, it is best to slow down.
+- When using rulers and templates, it is best to slow down.